oospina/Anterior_Lens_Epithelium_RNAseq_Analysis/README.md

 The `nfcore_rnaseq_run` contains a Slurm script (`run_nfcore_rnaseq.sh`) for execution of the nfcore/rnaseq pipeline.
 Read processing with this pipeline was carried out at the [Johns Hopkins University DISCOVERY HPC](https://researchit.jhu.edu/research-hpc/) cluster.
 The sample sheet used as input for nfcore/rnaseq can be found at `data/eye_rnaseq_nfcore_samplesheet.csv`.
 The reference human genome was obtained from https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000001405.40/

 ## Gene expression matrix processing
-The `code/step1_process_nfcore_rnaseq_data.R` is an R script that takes the Salmon quantifications resulting from the nfcore/rnaseq pipeline and process them to create a DESeq object for downstream analyses.
+The `code/step1_process_nfcore_rnaseq_data.R` file contains an R script that processes Salmon quantifications resulting from the nfcore/rnaseq pipeline to create a DESeq object for downstream analyses.
+Filtering of low expression genes and batch correction via surrogate variable analysis (SVA) was achieved with the code in `code/step2_process_nfcore_rnaseq_data.R`.

 ## Differential gene expression